TFS Gulf

 Add non-monetary perks, remote work, and food subsidies, and the costs climb even higher.
 Attrition is high (With top talent flocking to GCCs), with employees expecting 30–50% salary hikes.

-Cash in on the gold rush: PE wants scale, speed, and margin expansion.
+Cash-in the gold rush: PE wants scale, speed, and margin expansion.
 Indian delivery centres deliver all three, whether it’s tax, audit support, compliance, or advisory work.
 No surprise then that outsourced accounting firms are lining up to monetise the moment!

 Wrapping up…